Closed graph property

 In mathematics, particularly in functional analysis and topology, closed graph is a property of functions.
+A real function $y=f(x)$ is closed if the graph is closed, meaning that it contains all of its limit points.
+Every such continuous function has a closed graph, but the converse is not necessarily true.

-A function f : X → Y between topological spaces has a closed graph if its graph is a closed subset of the product space X × Y.
+More generally, a function f : X → Y between topological spaces has a closed graph if its graph is a closed subset of the product space X × Y.

-A related property is open graph.

 This property is studied because there are many theorems, known as closed graph theorems, giving conditions under which a function with a closed graph is necessarily continuous.
 One particularly well-known class of closed graph theorems are the closed graph theorems in functional analysis.